How to Research & Buy Your First RV

 Finally, are you the kind of person looking to hit the road with your ATV, motorcycle, golf cart or other big, non-motorized toys like kayaks or canoes?
 A toy hauler has a ramp off the back that makes loading and unloading gear easy and quick.
 But lots of bigger families also love toy haulers because the garage space can be converted into an all-purpose room.
 We’ve seen the garage used as an extra bedroom, a playroom, a classroom, an office, even a gym.
 Toy haulers are a bit more expensive but supremely flexible for people looking to get creative.

-Size
+Determining Size

 Finally, size can play a big role in choosing your RV.
 Many people want a smaller RV or travel trailer because they’re easier to tow and park.
 They can also be more nimble in rougher terrains, such as on unpaved roads or boondock campsites.
-However, the special hitch on a fifth wheel can help mitigate some of the intimidation of towing a larger trailer, and lots of people choose to upgrade to a larger size once they’ve been RVing for a while.
+However, the special hitch on a fifth wheel can help mitigate some of the intimidation of towing a larger trailer, and many people choose to upgrade to a larger size once they’ve been RVing for a while.

 Disclaimer: Max towing varies based on cargo, vehicle configuration, accessories, and number of passengers.
-See owner's manual for all vehicles and accessories before towing.
+See the owner’s manual for all vehicles and accessories before towing.